That dollar amount results from a 37.1% advance from $1.75 billion 5 years earlier during 2020.

 Below are exports from Eswatini that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Eswatini’s goods trail Swazi importer spending on foreign products.

-Eswatini has highly negative net exports and therefore deep international trade deficits under the mineral fuels including oil category.
-Red ink flowed particularly for refined petroleum oils, electrical energy and petroleum gas.
+Historically, Eswatini posts negative net exports and therefore international trade deficits notably for electrical energy and petroleum gases under the mineral fuels-related product category.

 Examples of Eswatini’s Export Companies